grafana/loki/docs/sources/clients/promtail/stages/wrap.md

 }
 ```

+The original message will be stored under the `_entry` key

 This stage is useful if you have some label or other metadata you would like to keep but it doesn't make a good label (isn't useful for querying or is too high cardinality)

 The querying capabilities of Loki make it easy to still access this data and filter/aggregate on it at query time.